New Book on Tubac:

 Oral History Project:

 The THS Oral History Project has a twofold mission.
-The first part of our mission is to preserve our archives of Oral Histories about Tubac’s history and the people who have lived here that were recorded using old technology and are in danger of deteriorating beyond the point of usefulness.
+The first part of our mission is to preserve our archives of Oral Histories about Tubac’s history and the people who have lived here.

-The second part of our mission is to interview current residents of Tubac who are long time residents or who have contributed to our community in unique and significant ways.
-We have a number of volunteers who have attended workshops and training sessions on Oral History interviewing techniques who are eager to continue with our oral history interviews.
-THS is making this project a high priority
+The second part of our mission is to interview current residents of Tubac and the Santa Cruz River Valley who are long-time residents or who have contributed to our community in unique and significant ways.

 Self-Guided Walking Tour of Tubac: